The Canine Mutiny: Plot

 When Bart complains he never gets any mail, Marge gives him the family's junk mail.
 He completes a credit card application under the name of the family dog, Santa's Little Helper.
 Bart receives a credit card issued to "Santos L. Halper" after the company misreads his application.
 He goes on a spending spree, buying the family expensive gifts from a mail-order catalog: smoked salmon and a radio-frying pan for Marge, a golf shirt for Homer, pep pills for Lisa and several things for himself.
-Undeterred by its US$1,200 price, Bart orders a purebred collie.
+Undeterred by its US$1,200 price, Bart orders a purebred rough collie.
 When the dog arrives, Bart learns his name is Laddie and he is trained to perform several tasks.
 The Simpsons fall in love with the new dog and neglect Santa's Little Helper.

 When he fails to pay his credit card bill, Bart gets a call from a debt collection agency demanding payment.
 When the calls and collection letters persist, he enlists Laddie's help to bury the ill-gotten card.
 Soon, repo men arrive to confiscate his purchases.
 When a repossessor asks for the $1,200 dog to be returned, Bart identifies Santa's Little Helper as the dog.
 The greyhound is herded into the truck, and he watches sadly as it drives away.